tkuboi/csc365WebAppExampleStepByStep/steps/step2/README.md

   </build>
   ```

-3. update the project: let Maven get all the dependencies.
+3. update the project: let Maven import all the dependencies.
-4. open web.xml in webapp/WEB-INF

 4. under the directory src/main, create a directory java, if it does not exist.
 5. under src/main/java, create directories (packages), edu/calpoly/csc365/example1
 6. create a file TestServlet.java at src/main/java/edu/calpoly/csc365/example1
 7. copy and paste the content of TestServlet.java in this step2 directory.
+Change the table name and column names in the sql query if they do not match tables and columns in your databse.
+8. In the TestServlet.java, change the dbname in JDBC_DB_URL.
+Set user and password in JDBC_USER and JDBC_PASS.
-8. Build and run the project
+9. Build and run the project
-9. On your browser, go to http://localhost:8080/{app_name}/test
+10. On your browser, go to http://localhost:8080/{app_name}/test
-10. You should be able to see data from the database
+11. You should be able to see data from the database